Meet the Building Movement Project team and staff.

 Since moving to the Bay Area in 2015, Héctor has worked on the ground, building bridges between service providers, advocacy organizations, and residents to close the gaps that exist across sectors and build community power and transform systems.
 During the COVID-19 pandemic, his work has shifted dramatically to respond to the emergent needs of the communities that have been the most impacted, working to pass eviction moratoriums, tenant protections, and close the racial equity gaps that prevent access to rent relief and COVID vaccines.

-Race Equity Assessment Associate
+Race Equity Assessment Coordinator

 Camryn Snell